MnrGreg/homebridge-paradox-security-system/README.md

 # homebridge-paradox-security-system

 This project is a [Homebridge](https://github.com/nfarina/homebridge) pluging that allows you to control your Paradox alarm system with the iOS 10 Home app as well as through Siri.
-This project uses the [Paradox IP150-MQTTv2 monnitor](https://github.com/Tertiush/ParadoxIP150v2) made by [@TertiusH](https://github.com/Tertiush).
+This project uses the [Paradox IP150-MQTTv2 monitor](https://github.com/Tertiush/ParadoxIP150v2) made by [@TertiusH](https://github.com/Tertiush).
 To use this, you must have a working Homebridge server running in your network.
-I am [using a Raspberry Pi](https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi) to great success.
+The [Raspberry Pi](https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi) is ideal for this.

 ## Notes
-- Usage of this plugin requires a Paradox Alarm Panel, the Paradox IP150 Module, an MQTT Broker [Mosquitto] (http://mosquitto.org) as well as the Paradox IP150-MQTTv2 Python monitor (https://github.com/Tertiush/ParadoxIP150v2).
+- Usage of this plugin requires a Paradox Alarm Panel, the Paradox IP150 Module, an MQTT Broker [Mosquitto] (http://mosquitto.org) as well as the [Paradox IP150-MQTTv2 Monitor] (https://github.com/Tertiush/ParadoxIP150v2).

 ## Installation